Avoiding Episiotomy

 After securing your care provider' support, the best options for avoiding episiotomy are using good perineal support measures before and during birth.
 These include:

-• It helps you learn to relax rather than tense muscles during crowning and it lets the tissues become more flexible and can prevent any tearing at all.
+Perineal massage assist the mother in learning to relax rather than tense muscles during crowning and it lets the tissues become more flexible and can prevent tearing.

 • Wash hands thoroughly